waynodiablo/Oystercard/challenges/command_line_challenges.md

 # Command-line challenges

+First download this [challenge file](https://dl.dropboxusercontent.com/u/3550474/Challenge%201.zip).
 Make sure that you're able to do each of the following tasks:

 - *Show the name of your home directory.*
 - *Navigate to the "Challenge 1" folder.*